 The herb and vegetable mixture in these great northern beans season them perfectly, and the slow cooker makes it super easy.

-- Store leftovers in the refrigerator for up to 4 to 5 days or freeze them (see below).
+Store leftovers in the refrigerator for up to 4 or 5 days or freeze them (see below).

 How to Freeze Cooked Beans

 The beans can be frozen in freezer containers to be used in recipes later.
 Chill the beans and pack them in containers with their cooking liquid.
 In 1-pint containers, leave about 1/2-inch of headspace to allow for expansion.
 Allow about 3/4- to 1-inch of headspace to allow for expansion if you are using narrow mouth containers.
 You may also freeze beans in zip-close bags.